SpikeElliot/SpikeElliot/README.md

 ### Features

-A practical and minimalist GUI with aesthetic CSS styling was built using PyQt5.

-Guitar separation of a song is done through use of the 6-stem HT Demucs MSS model, while Spotify's Basic Pitch library is implemented to predict note events in both the user's guitar input and the song's guitar track.
+- The user can select a local audio file to add to their library, which will initiate guitar separation through use of the [6-stem HT Demucs MSS model](https://github.com/adefossez/demucs), followed by pitch detection of the song's guitar track using [Spotify's Basic Pitch library](https://github.com/spotify/basic-pitch).

-A scoring algorithm compares predicted pitch information between the user and song's guitar to determine a performance score and note accuracy rate that is displayed in real-time.
+- A scoring algorithm compares the user and guitar tracks' predicted note event information during playback to determine a performance score and note accuracy rate that is updated and displayed in real-time.

-Gameplay modes include: a practice mode with audio playback controls to facilitate song learning, and a playthrough mode that saves a user's final score to be displayed in the song library menu.
+- A responsive and user-friendly GUI with aesthetic CSS styling was built using PyQt5.

+- Separating processes through QThreads and the threading module allows the application to handle sounddevice I/O audio streaming, real-time scoring in an audio recording and processing loop, and the GUI concurrently with minimal latency and no blocking/freezing.

+- The practice mode provides helpful audio playback controls such as looping, a guitar track volume slider, a play/pause button, a custom-made interactable waveform that updates the song playhead position, and more.

 ### Technologies Used

-**Python • PyQt5 • NumPy • Pandas • Librosa**
+**Python • PyQt5 • NumPy • Pandas • Librosa • CSS**

 ---